danielsaidi/website_danielsaidi/_posts/2020/2020-06-06-swiftui-sheets.md

 }
 ```

-This is simple, sure, but I think it becomes tricky to manage sheets as soon as you want to present multiple sheets from the same screen or reuse sheets across an app.
+This is simple, sure, but I think it becomes tricky when you have to present multiple sheets from the same screen or reuse sheets across an app.
 You may end up duplicating `isSheetActive` logic as well as the view builder logic.

 I therefore tried to find a way to work with sheets in a more reusable way, that requires less code and less state while still being flexible to support both global and screen-specific sheets.

+It all begins with a very simple state manager that I call `SheetContext`.

 ## SheetContext

-After pondering this problem for a while, I think I have come up with a solution that simplies working with `SwiftUI` sheets.
-It all starts with an observable class called `SheetContext`:
+Instead of managing state in every view that should present sheets, I use a `SheetContext`:

 ```swift
 public class SheetContext: PresentationContext<AnyView> {